AndrewCopeland/zettelkasten/README.md

-  oe, open-emacs    Open an existing zettel in emacs oc, open-code     Open an existing zettel in Visual Studio Code ob, open-browser  Open an existing zettel in github using OS default browser t, tag            Search zettels for a specific tag s, search         Search for a sub string within all zettels ls, list          List all zettels
+  oe, open-emacs    Open an existing zettel in emacs oc, open-code     Open an existing zettel in Visual Studio Code ob, open-browser  Open an existing zettel in github using OS default browser c, cat            Print an existing zettel to terminal t, tag            Search zettels for a specific tag s, search         Search for a sub string within all zettels ls, list          List all zettels